Qualifications

 Both forms are available on the Student Criminal Disclosures page of our website Student Criminal Disclosures (belfastmet.ac.uk)

-There are no exams, you will be assessed in college through a written portfolio and in work placement, where possible - through observations
+For Level 2 Diploma Fast Track - There are no formal exams, you will be assessed in college through a written portfolio and in placement through observations.
+You will also be assessed through both individual and group presentations.

 Careers

-You may progress to relevant programmes at Level 3 such as the National Extended Diploma (see entrance requirements) in Health and Social Care, and therefore is a route for those wishing to pursue options at University such as Nursing or Social Work.
+Potential to progress on to relevant programmes at Level 3 such as the National Extended Diploma (see entrance requirements) in Health and Social Care or Uniformed Protective Services.
+Level 3 (A Levels) could form part of your route to University for Degrees in e.g. Nursing or Social Work.

-Alternatively, you may progress directly to employment in the health and social care sector such as a nursing home, hospital ward, day centre or supported living setting (roles include care assistant, support worker and nursing assistant).
+Alternatively, you may progress directly to employment in the health and social care sector in e.g. a nursing home, hospital, day centre or supported living setting (roles may include care assistant, support worker or nursing assistant etc).

 If you're passionate about specifically working with children and young people please see Belfast Met's Childhood Studies and Playwork courses.
 We offer Level 2 Childcare Traineeship and Level 2 Childcare Apprenticeships.
-We offer a variety of courses to suit your goals and career aspirations from childcare to teaching, including courses delivered in partnership with Stranmillis University.
+See website for all details on childcare course provision.

 Interests